IntelPython/workshop/README.md

 # Getting Python Performance with Intel(R) Distribution for Python
-Tutorial files and code the EuroPython 2017 tutorial, _A Hands-on Approach to Tuning Python Applications For Performance"._
+Tutorial files and code the tutorial, _A Hands-on Approach to Tuning Python Applications For Performance"._

 Requirements:
 - [The Intel® Distribution for Python 2018\*](https://software.intel.com/en-us/distribution-for-python)